On the Detection of Shared Data Manipulation in Distributed Optimization: Introduction

 \section{Introduction}

 Distributed optimization algorithms allow multiple agents to collaboratively solve large-scale optimization problems.
 Agents using distributed optimization solve subproblems iteratively and exchange the solutions of the shared variables with their neighbors at each iteration.
 If the solutions are correct and accurate, the algorithm converges to the optimal solution under mild technical assumptions.
-Using distributed algorithms to solve power system optimization problems such as optimal power flow (OPF) has the potential to scale computations, increase reliability, and enhance data privacy~\cite{molzahn2017survey}.
+Using distributed algorithms to solve power system optimization problems, such as optimal power flow (OPF), has the potential to scale computations, increase reliability, and improve data privacy~\cite{molzahn2017survey}.

-Since distributed algorithms must communicate shared variable data, these algorithms are vulnerable to communication nonidealities and data manipulation.
-Most existing literature on distributed optimization assumes that the participating agents are trustworthy and the shared data are accurate.
-Nonetheless, communications are prone to errors.
-Furthermore, agents may deliberately share inaccurate solutions, e.g., to increase their profit by changing their local generators' outputs.
+Since distributed algorithms relay on communicating shared variables, these algorithms are vulnerable to communication nonidealities and data manipulation.
+Most of the existing literature on distributed optimization assumes that the participating agents are trustworthy and the shared data are accurate.
+Nonetheless, communications are prone to errors, and agents may deliberately share inaccurate solutions, e.g., to increase their profit by changing their local generators' outputs.